astral-sh/uv/docs/guides/integration/pytorch.md

 From a packaging perspective, PyTorch has a few uncommon characteristics:

 - Many PyTorch wheels are hosted on a dedicated index, rather than the Python Package Index (PyPI).
-  As such, installing PyTorch typically often configuring a project to use the PyTorch index.
+  As such, installing PyTorch often requires configuring a project to use the PyTorch index.
-- PyTorch includes distinct builds for each accelerator (e.g., CPU-only, CUDA).
+- PyTorch produces distinct builds for each accelerator (e.g., CPU-only, CUDA).
 Since there's no standardized mechanism for specifying these accelerators when publishing or installing, PyTorch encodes them in the local version specifier.
 As such, PyTorch versions will often look like `2.5.1+cpu`, `2.5.1+cu121`, etc.